 Families who have scheduled appointments with IWS therapists and mental health professionals have made the first critical step toward receiving support.

 The cultural attitude that a person suffering from mental illness lacks self-control often prevents individuals of color from seeking the help they may need.

 The stigma of discussing private matters outside of the family unit is also a hindrance to a family’s willingness to see a mental health professional.
-At Angel Family Health, our providers are sensitive to the cultural needs of families and value the importance of involving the family in treatment when possible.
+At the Angel Harvey Family Health Center, our providers are sensitive to the cultural needs of families and value the importance of involving the family in treatment when possible.
 Likewise, language and cultural sensitivity are common deterrents for individuals who are already apprehensive about seeking the care they need for themselves or family members.

-According to Angel Family Health Child Therapist Cesiah Banuelos, “more education is needed to inform families about mental illness and the physiological processes that take place when an individual is suffering, as well as how medication helps.
+According to IWS Child Therapist Cesiah Banuelos, “more education is needed to inform families about mental illness and the physiological processes that take place when an individual is suffering, as well as how medication helps.

 Barriers to Treatment

 Access to Care.

 The ability to access treatment is a crucial matter in an individual’s willingness to seek treatment.
 In many communities of color, therapy and counseling centers are not local, or, the cost in both time and money to reach a counseling center is too high.

 Uninsured or Underinsured.